AlfonsoG-dev/javaBuild/README.md

 - [x] create the folder structure of the project
 - [x] create the run powershell script and executes the project

+## TODO's
+- [ ] using *"-b"* create the files that are not present in the project folder
+>- if the project folder has: "bin, lib" but doesn't have "Manifesto.txt, .gitignore" they will be created

 ------

 ## Usage